dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-with the `id` of the particular todo the `Todo` Component is defined above and it is also a "*Presentational*" Component so it doesn't specify the behaviour it says that when a `<li>` is *clicked* it should call the `onClick` handler being a "*Presentational*" Component it specifies how the Component *looks*
+with the `id` of the particular todo the `Todo` Component is defined above and it is also a "*Presentational*" Component so it doesn't specify the behavior it says that when a `<li>` is *clicked* it should call the `onClick` handler being a "*Presentational*" Component it specifies how the Component *looks*